robertwatts/presentations/scaling-with-purpose.md

 # [fit] disconnect by restoring
 # [fit] purpose

 ^ Purpose comes from above and below.
+It is both personal and contextual
-We can describe it from above but we must give space for people to find it themselves.
+Managers can provide it from above
+We must give space for people to find it themselves.

 ---